NEET Physics Dual Nature Of Radiation And Matter Notes

 Platinum (Pt) has the highest work function (5.65 eV)

-The phenomenon of emission of free electrons from a metal surface on illumination of electromagnetic radiation of suitable frequency is called Photoelectric Effect.
+The phenomenon of emission of free electrons from a metal surface on illumination of electromagnetic radiation of suitable frequency is called the Photoelectric Effect.

 Maximum kinetic energy of emitted photoelectrons is given by,